Should You Trade Aecon?

 As shares jumped by over 20% in a single day upon the sale potential, the risk of seeing this gain fade is real.
 Infrastructure construction projects are capital intensive and there are often unexpected expenses.
 A project that goes sideways can drop a company's earnings in a heartbeat.

 Aecon's revenues and earnings haven't followed a straight uptrend and the company went through many bumpy rides.
-There is potential, but don't expect a smooth ride with this one.
+There is a potential, but don't expect a smooth ride with this one.

 Dividend Growth Perspective